FarmWise/takehome-embedded/README.md

 * Ready message (once):
 ```
 $READY\n
-to be sent once, at startup, when your application is ready to process the encoders
+to be sent once, at startup, when your application has finished initializing and is ready to process the
+encoder values

 example:
 $READY
 ```
+Note: this message will effectively start the unit tests.

 * Status message (periodic):
 ```
 $STATUS,distance_left,distance_right,speed_left, speed_right\n